kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

--   One or more expression(s).
+-   One or many expression(s).
 See 6.3 Expression.
 The first calculates the first element of the output vector, the second expression calculates the second element of the output vector.